 Ways to Preserve Dried Leaves and Flowers

-Use 1 part glycerin and 2 parts water.
-Heat to 100°F by heating the water to 150-180°, then add the glycerin to reduce the temperature to 100°F.
+- Use 1 part glycerin and 2 parts water.
+Heat the water to 150-180°, then add the glycerin to reduce the temperature to 100°F.

-Tip: Check levels daily and replenish with water only.
+Pro Tip: Check levels daily and replenish with water only.